 Duke's Program in Environmental Policy (UPEP) PhD is a 5-year program for intense research training, combining disciplinary specialization in economics or political science with an emphasis on understanding policy settings and the precise nature of the problem we hope to solve with policy.

-UPEP is jointly administered by the Nicholas School of the Environment and the Sanford School of Public Policy
+The program is jointly administered by Sanford and Duke's Nicholas School of the Environment.

-- Triangle Resource and Environmental Economics Seminar Series (held at Research Triangle Institute).
+- Triangle Resource and Environmental Economics Seminar Series (Research Triangle Institute)

-Students in the program interact with researchers at several institutes and centers at Duke, including:
+Students interact with researchers at institutes and centers at Duke, including:

 UPEP is intended for individuals who are interested in conducting PhD studies in environmental policy with an emphasis on economics or political science, under the supervision of Duke University faculty members who have primary appointments in the Nicholas or Sanford schools.

 Other PhD programs at Duke are probably more appropriate for you if you are interested in natural science aspects of the environment, purely disciplinary programs in economics or political science, fields of public policy other than environmental policy, or studying marine resource issues from perspectives other than economics or political science.

 If you are still not sure which program to apply to, please contact the faculty members whose research interests you and ask them which programs admit students that they can supervise.